codefellows-seattle-301d30/05-form-building/README.md

 02-17-2018 11:40 am - Commit additional class workshop changes as well as added CSS file for hljs (stretch goal) library and the links to the highlights (hljs) library for both the new and index html pages.
 Also adding new icons files so new icons available for navigation.
 Worked on new HTML page navigation.

-02-16-2018 4:50 pm - Added README, updated CSS and HTML for improved accessibility in navigation for screen readers.
+02-17-2018 4:50 pm - Added README, updated CSS and HTML for improved accessibility in navigation for screen readers.
 Working on generating content on both index.HTML (now working) and Form (not working).

+02-17-2018 10:22 pm - Updated README, updated CSS for improved viewing of images.
+Working on article page functionality (generating preview of article and JSON).

 ## Credits and Collaborations

 * Thanks to my instructors and TAs and my classmates for great questions during the lab workshop.
-* The following libraries were used: jQuery,HLJS, Handlebars and Railcast.
+* The following libraries were used: jQuery,Highlight JS, Handlebars and Railcast.
 * I referenced the jQuery cheat sheet: https://oscarotero.com/jquery/
 * I used HandleBars library.
 * I referenced our text book: Jon Duckett - JavaScript and JQuery.